 The concept of ‘random variation’ is today often used as a synonym for ‘chance variation’ in precisely this latter sense.
-Here are two examples of this notion of chance or randomness in contemporary Darwinians.
+Here are two examples of this notion of chance or randomness as used by contemporary Darwinians.

 Thus the production of variations may be a ‘chance’ process in that there are a number of possible outcomes with assignable probabilities, but it is also a ‘chance’ process in the sense that the probability assignments are not biased by ‘adaptive needs’ or ‘fitness’.

 My second example is intended to take us back to problems with our first sense of ‘random’ and ‘chance’.
-Here, the champion of the neutral theory of molecular evolution characterizes his position:
+Here, a champion of the neutral theory of molecular evolution characterizes his position:

 …the great majority of evolutionary changes at the molecular (DNA) level do not result from Darwinian natural selection acting on advantageous mutants but, rather, from random fixation of selectively neutral or very nearly neutral mutants through random genetic drift, which is caused by random sampling of gametes in finite populations.
 (Kimura 1992, 225)

 However, as Beatty has pointed out, it was quite common until fairly recently to characterize natural selection in such a way as to make it almost indistinguishable from random drift (cf. Lennox 1992, Lennox and Wilson 1994).
 Numerous accounts of fitness characterized the fitness of a genotype as defined by its relative contribution to the gene pool of future generations—the genotype contributing the larger percentage being the fitter.
-But of course that could easily be the result of a ‘random’—non-fitness biased-- sampling process; which organisms would be declared ‘fitter’ by this method might have nothing to do with natural selection.
+But of course that could easily be the result of a ‘random’—non-fitness biased—sampling process; which organisms would be declared ‘fitter’ by this method might have nothing to do with natural selection.
 In order to provide a proper characterization of the role of chance in evolutionary change, then, it is critical to provide a more robust and sophisticated account of fitness.
+(For further information, see the entry on fitness.)
 This, in turn, requires that we discuss the conceptual network that includes the notions of adaptation and natural selection, to which we will turn shortly.

 The greatest number of females will, of course, fall to the share of the most vigorous males; and the strongest individuals of both sexes, by driving away the weakest, will enjoy the best food, and the most favourable situations, for themselves and for their offspring.
 A severe winter, or a scarcity of food, by destroying the weak and the unhealthy, has had all the good effects of the most skilful selection.